garygangwu/self_driving_behavioral_cloning/README.md

 * Optimized on mean squared error as a standard unbiased estimate of error variance for this regression problem
 * Adam optimizer is used, because it is [suggested as the default optimization method for deep learning applications](http://cs231n.github.io/neural-networks-3/)
+* Activation function: ELU is used because it facilitates [a fast and accurate Deep Network Learning](https://arxiv.org/abs/1511.07289)

 ### Leverage left and right camera images